Opisthokont: History

 The close relationship between animals and fungi was suggested by Thomas Cavalier-Smith in 1987, who used the informal name opisthokonta (the formal name has been used for the chytrids by Herbert Copeland in 1956), and was supported by later genetic studies.

 Early phylogenies placed fungi near the plants and other groups that have mitochondria with flat cristae, but this character varies.
 More recently, it has been said that holozoa (animals) and holomycota (fungi) are much more closely related to each other than either is to plants, because opisthokonts have a triple fusion of carbamoyl phosphate synthetase, dihydroorotase, and aspartate carbamoyltransferase that is not present in plants, and plants have a fusion of thymidylate synthase and dihydrofolate reductase not present in the opisthokonts.
 Animals and fungi are also more closely related to amoebas than to plants, and plants are more closely related to the SAR supergroup of protists than to animals or fungi.
 Animals and fungi are both heterotrophs, unlike plants, and while most fungi are sessile like plants, there are also sessile animals.

 Cavalier-Smith and Alexandra Stechmann argue that the uniciliate eukaryotes such as opisthokonts and Amoebozoa, collectively called unikonts, split off from the other biciliate eukaryotes, called bikonts, shortly after they evolved.

 Taxonomy

-Opisthokonts are divided into Holomycota or Nucletmycea (fungi and all organisms more closely related to fungi than to animals) and Holozoa (animals and all organisms more closely related to animals than to fungi); no opisthokonts basal to the Holomycota/Holozoa split have yet been identified as of 2020.
+Opisthokonts are divided into Holomycota or Nucletmycea (Fungi and all organisms more closely related to Fungi than to animals) and Holozoa (animals and all organisms more closely related to animals than to Fungi); no Opisthokonts basal to the Holomycota/Holozoa (animal-fungal) split have yet been identified as of 2020.
 The Opisthokonts was largely resolved by Guifré Torruella et al. (2015) using phylogenomics (comparison of many conserved protein loci from genomes).
 Holomycota and Holozoa are composed of the following groups (see § Phylogeny for more citations):